 Telangiectasia is common in people without health problems and is usually the result of sun damage or aging.

-Anyone experiencing severe cases of whole-body telangiectasia with a significant increase in blood vessels should see a doctor.
+Anyone experiencing severe whole-body telangiectasia with a significant increase in blood vessels should see a doctor.

 People should also seek treatment as soon as possible if they become aware of a family history of telangiectasia or if they have bleeding or lesions in the mouth or eye area.

-These symptoms could indicate a more serious condition.
+These symptoms could indicate a more severe condition.

 To determine if there is an underlying medical condition, a person may need some of the following tests: